 Many asylum-seeking children haven’t had poor parenting or lived with abuse.

-Rosie said, ‘Unlike many children in foster care, Unaccompanied Asylum-Seeking Children haven’t had poor parenting or lived with abuse from within their family.
-Their trauma is from the persecution they have in their homeland and being separated from the families they love; more importantly, those who love them back.’
+Rosie said, ‘Unlike many children in foster care; Unaccompanied Asylum-Seeking Children may not have had poor parenting or lived with abuse from within their family.
+Their trauma is from the persecution they have experienced in their homeland, being separated from the families they love.
+And, more importantly, those who love them back.’

 ‘It is important to remember that regardless of whether a child was trafficked or smuggled, their journeys are the same.
-They had to leave their families and homes where they were loved; their trauma is a completely different type of trauma.’
+They had to leave loving families and homes; their trauma is a completely different type of trauma.’

 ‘ Also, we must remember that the children’s understanding of family life is solid and is filled with love.
 They are gracious and grateful children who truly appreciate the help and love we give to them.’

-‘We also knew there were going to be many challenges to fostering Unaccompanied Asylum-Seeking children.
-However, once we discovered these challenges, and subsequently, met them, the other challenges became easier.
+‘We also knew there would be many challenges to fostering Unaccompanied Asylum-Seeking children.
+However, the other challenges became easier once we discovered and subsequently met them.
 The initial main challenge was overcoming language and cultural barriers.
-Thankfully, we found excellent translation services on our mobile phones and we thank God for Google translate!‘
+Thankfully, we found excellent translation services on our mobile phones, and we thank God for Google translate!‘

 ‘ Mealtimes was another challenge.
 I remember the first time we put our food on the table; it looked foreign to the children.
-However, we learned to adapt and soon the boys began to settle in, and, we started to learn about each other.’
+However, we adapted, and soon the boys began to settle in, and, we started to learn about each other.’